Krabi – Documentation

 Remove Ghost Portal / The Bottom Right Button

-This is the Ghost Portal button, and you can disable it from the Ghost admin.
+This is the Ghost Portal button; you can disable it from the Ghost admin.
 More information at Portal Look and feel.

 Membership Troubleshooting Tips